(Turn on Music to Hear the Video)

-KS Associates is the Prime Consultant for the Cleveland Metroparks Wendy Park Bridge.
-When fully constructed, the bridge will complete the Cleveland Foundation Centennial Trail, which ties into the Towpath Trail.
-The bridge will provide a long-awaited route for cyclists and pedestrians to reach the Lake Erie shoreline from the Towpath Trail, the region’s 101-mile hike-and-bike trail system.
+KS Associates was the Prime Consultant for the Cleveland Metroparks Wendy Park Bridge.
+Now constructed, the bridge completes the Cleveland Foundation Centennial Trail, which ties into the Towpath Trail.
+The bridge provides a long-awaited route for cyclists and pedestrians to reach the Lake Erie shoreline from the Towpath Trail, the region’s 101-mile hike-and-bike trail system.

 The bridge connects to the Centennial Trail at the northwest corner of the Willow Avenue Vertical Lift Bridge over the Cuyahoga River.
 It carries pedestrians and bicyclists over industrial properties and Norfolk Southern Railroad tracks, then terminates at Wendy Park on the south end of Whiskey Island.